Crane Accident Attorney for Injured Workers

 Maritime workers are exposed to hazardous conditions every day.
 These individuals must use or work around dangerous equipment and tools, including heavy cranes and other machinery, to get the job done.
 Unfortunately, individuals who work on or around cranes are often involved in serious accidents.
 Whether the crane is used in an offshore drilling operation or to load machinery and other supplies onto a supply boat, ship or vessel at sea, severe injuries, including death, can result when workers are not properly protected.
+When the worst happens, it’s important to contract a crane accident attorney to help protect your rights.

 Cranes are difficult and dangerous pieces of machinery that require highly skilled operators, proper maintenance and appropriate safety equipment.
 When a crane is used in a maritime operation, all types of accidents and injuries can occur, including: